 It has been a significant couple of weeks in the Blazor world.
 First there was the 0.5.0 release which gave us server-side Blazor.
 Then in the ASP.NET community stand up on 7th August, Dan Roth told us that the server-side Blazor model would be part of .NET Core 3.0.

 Today I’m going to cover what server-side Blazor is.
 I’ll talk a bit about Blazors architecture.
 Then move on to how the server-side model works along with its pros and cons.
 Then finish off by talking a bit about how it fits in with the client-side model and how things will progress going forward.

-I'm going to start by stating the obvious, server-side Blazor (Razor Components) executes on the server.
-Now I'm sure anyone who's used MVC will be asking themselves
+I’m going to start by stating the obvious, server-side Blazor executes on the server.
+Now I’m sure anyone who’s used MVC will be asking themselves

-So what's the difference between server-side Blazor (Razor Components) and MVC?!
+S_o what’s the difference between server-side Blazor and MVC?!_

-Let me tell you a bit more about server-side Blazor (Razor Components) and hopefully I can answer that question.
+Let me tell you a bit more about server-side Blazor and hopefully I can answer that question.

-For starters I've told you a bit of a half truth, server-side Blazor (Razor Components) doesn't actually run completely on the server.
+For starters I’ve told you a bit of a half truth, server-side Blazor doesn’t actually run completely on the server.

 The great thing about Blazors architecture is its flexibility.
 It has the ability to separate the execution of a Blazor application from the rendering process.
 This opens up a mass of possibilities for application development.